madjeek-web/symfony-mailjet-bundle/README.md

 Then, Symfony will replace the words in brackets with the real data of each person.

 Based on what criteria does Symfony decide the content?
-Symfony looks in its database (its big address book with all the info) and it chooses according to what YOU asked it to check.
+Symfony looks in its database (its big address book with all the info) and it chooses according to what you asked it to check.

 Criteria #1: The PERSON'S PROFILE
 Symfony looks for the info stored about the user :